 For your fizzy cocktails to achieve maximum aesthetic potential.
 It looks great with garnishes and allows you to exercise some artistic license with paper umbrellas and lemon slices – a cheap trick to show you’re more skilful than you really are.

 A simple yet essential contraption for vigorous mixing of drinks.
 Also a prime opportunity to flex those biceps.

 These inexpensive spoons with long stems will assist in your conjuring of fancy highball drinks.

-They should not be free coasters from your real estate agent.
-It takes little effort and money to add visually pleasing coasters to your collection, but will make all the difference in your presentation.
+They should not be free coasters from gotten from last year’s travels.
+It takes little effort and money to add visually pleasing coasters to your collection, and that makes all the difference in your presentation.

-Back to the Rule of 3: 3 juices, 3 fizzes.
+Back to the Rule of Three: 3 juices, 3 fizzes.

 - Orange juice

-For times when all you need is a Screw…driver.
+For all the times when you need a Screw… driver.

 - Cranberry juice

 Features in many perennial female faves.